Self Checkout and Self Service

 Additional Enhancements to Your Processes

-When opting for self-service, it is also worthwhile considering, if introducing Automated Material Handling and/or Intelligent Material Management System™ to further enhance your service level and efficiency.
+When opting for self-service, it is also worthwhile to consider introducing Automated Material Handling and/or the Intelligent Material Management System™ to further enhance your service level and efficiency.

 Read more about Intelligent Material Management System